emiliasato/ecommerce-analysis/README.md

 **Q. Are customerse really disappointed about certain products, regardless of slow delivery time?**

-From our previous analysis, it seems that that `large products` like `office_furniture` and `furniture_mattress_and_upholstery`, which happen to take longer to deliver, are performing worse than other products.
+From our previous analysis, it seems that that large products like furnitures, which happen to take longer to deliver, are performing worse than other products.

 In our next analysis, we will find out if consumers are really disappointed about these products or simply by the slower delivery time by nature.

-👉 Run an OLS to model `review_score` :
+👉 Run an OLS to model review score :
 * to isolate the real contribution of each product category on customer satisfaction,
-* by holding `wait_time` constant.
+* by holding wait time constant.

 <img src='img/product_cat_coefficients.png' width='1100'>

 **Findings:**

-* Furnitures are not in the list of significant coefficients!
+* Furnitures are not in the list of significant coefficients.
 * This means that the low review_score for furnitures may result from the delivery rather than the product itself.
 * On the contrary, `books`, `shoes`, and `food & drinks` are regularly driving higher reviews, even after accounting for generally quicker delivery time.